Mahnaz-Meem/Mid-Bootcamp-project/README.md

 I have plotted each of the numerical variables against all the crop choices to find out according to this dataset for a given value which crop to choose.
 After that I built 4 different models to represent the data.
 3 of them were with Logistic Regression and one of them were with KNN.
 However, KNN gave the highest accuracy for this.

+You can check the Trello Board of the project that I used [here](https://trello.com/b/1asVZu9m/project).

 In future, I would like to explore more sophisticated and practical models.

 ## Technologies used